History of Palestine: Prehistory

 The earliest human remains in the region were found in Ubeidiya, 3 km south of the Sea of Galilee, in the Jordan Rift Valley.
-The remains are dated to the Pleistocene, c.
-1.5 million years ago.
-These are traces of the earliest migration of Homo erectus out of Africa.
+They date to the Pleistocene, c.
+1.5 million years ago, traces of the earliest migration of Homo erectus out of Africa.

 Excavations in Skhul Cave revealed the first evidence of the late Epipalaeolithic Natufian culture, characterized by the presence of abundant microliths, human burials and ground stone tools.
 This also represents one area where Neanderthals – present in the region between 200,000 and 45,000 years ago – lived alongside modern humans dating to 100,000 years ago.
 In the caves of Shuqba near Ramallah and Wadi Khareitun near Bethlehem, tools were found and attributed to the Natufian culture (c.
 2,800–10,300 BCE).
 Other remains from this era have been found at Tel Abu Hureura, Ein Mallaha, Beidha and Jericho.

 Between 10,000 and 5000 BCE, agricultural communities were established.
-Evidence of such settlements were found at Tel es-Sultan in Jericho and consisted of a number of walls, a religious shrine, and a 23 ft tower with an internal staircase Jericho is believed to be one of the oldest continuously inhabited cities in the world, with evidence of settlement dating back to 9000 BCE.
+Evidence of such settlements were found at Tell es-Sultan in Jericho and consisted of a number of walls, a religious shrine, and a 23 ft tower with an internal staircase Jericho is believed to be one of the oldest continuously inhabited cities in the world, with evidence of settlement dating back to 9000 BCE.
 Along the Jericho–Dead Sea–Bir es-Saba–Gaza–Sinai route, a culture originating in Syria, marked by the use of copper and stone tools, brought new migrant groups to the region contributing to an increasingly urban fabric.